ChrisEssery/group-project/Portfolio/UX_Design.md

 ## UX approach - design methods

-When considering the UX approach we felt it was important to choose something tried and tested, which we could rely on to guide us.
+When considering the UX approach, we felt it was important to choose something tried and tested, which we could rely on to guide us.
 For this reason we chose to use the 'ten commandments' articulated by Jakob Nielson and Rold Molich in their famous paper "Improving a Human-Computer Dialogue"[**6**](#references).
 In this paper, the authors claim that there are a set of principles (referred to as heuristics) which people in industry can use and adopt to make an informed assessment of their human-computer interaction.
 Let's explore this in more depth.

 ### Design heuristics